What is SEO?

 Taking control of your Google My Business Listing is an important step in control your restaurant’s web presence.
 Although your website is your most important online presence, providing information directly to Google about your menus, hours of operation, etc can be a great way to inform your customers--and the world’s biggest search engine--about everything happening at your restaurant.

-BentoBox offers Localsync, where you can control how your restaurant hours and menu displays on Google, Facebook, and Foursquare.
-Localsync allows you to improve your local rankings and discoverability online, and save time by updating all your important business information in one place.
+BentoBox offers LocalSync, where you can control how your restaurant’s business and contact information displays on Google, and Foursquare.
+LocalSync allows you to improve your local rankings and discoverability online, and save time by updating all your important business information in one place.